rocksparrow/test-C-parameters-function/README.md

 Passing a large amount of data through the parameter of the function is not a good idea, as it takes lot of time to copy the data.
 Specially in our case where only a few data are used in the function.

 BAR_METHODE:
-As the pointer to the data is passed here, there is no data to copy.
+As only the pointer to the data is passed here, there is no data to copy, this is why the time is drastically less than FOO_METHODE.